-Pension drawdown.
+Flexible-Access Drawdown.
 What is it?

 In the past, it was normal that most people cashed in their pension pot to buy an annuity.
 The annuity guaranteed them a set income for life.
 On the downside, annuities provided little flexibility and the payments reduced as life expectancy increased and investment returns reduced.

-As an alternative pension drawdown is a way of taking money out of your pension pot to provide your income.
+As an alternative, pension drawdown is a way of taking money out of your pension pot to provide your income.
 It offers far more flexibility as you can take out the amounts you need when you need them.
 The downside is that there are different ways of going into drawdown, with various tax implications, which is where the confusion arises.